MarcoKuehne/essex_summer_school_qta/README.md

 ### Acknowledgements

 For some code in the code practice scripts, I made use of materials by Jos Elkink [here](http://www.joselkink.net/files/POL30430_Spring_2017_lab11.html), and [here](http://www.joselkink.net/files/POL30430_Spring_2017_lab12.html), and Wouter van Atteveldt [here](http://vanatteveldt.com/ccs_lda/) and [here](http://vanatteveldt.com/learningr/).
 The setup of the code practice scripts follows the structure in Welbers, K., Van Atteveldt, W., & Benoit, K. (2017) (see below for citation).
 For some slides in week 1 of the course I made use of materials by Pablo Barberá and Ken Benoit [here](https://lse-my459.github.io/).
+I thank Stefan Müller for sharing his lab session materials with me.
 Thanks to all.

 ## Course schedule
 ----

-*July 11: 15:30 - 17:10:*
+*July 11:*

-* Introduction to the course and to EUSpeech, a dataset which will use for running examples: [Link](https://dataverse.harvard.edu/dataverse/euspeech)
+* Introduction to the course.
 * Required reading:
 	* Schumacher, G., Schoonvelde, M., Traber, D., Dahiya, T., & De Vries, E. (2016).
 EUSpeech: a New Dataset of EU Elite Speeches.
 In: Proceedings of the International Conference on the Advances in Computational Analysis of Political Text, 75-80.
 	* Michel, J.B., Shen, Y.K., Aiden, A.P., Veres, A., Gray, M.K., Pickett, J.P., Hoiberg, D., Clancy, D., Norvig, P., Orwant, J. and Pinker, S., (2011).
 Quantitative analysis of culture using millions of digitized books.
 Science, 331(6014), 176–182.